 These days, when the United States plays the lead role in using lethal force or detaining and interrogating prisoners, the force typically involves only airpower and detention-and-interrogation typically are just transient.
 This has the effect of tamping down the political, legal, and diplomatic headaches that follow from using boots-on-the-ground to conduct raids and from holding detainees for the long term.
 But these are not the only means by which to tamp down those frictions.

 The Expeditionary Targeting Force in Iraq: Putting the Short-Term Military Detention Model to the Test

 It is commonly said that the Obama administration rejects the use of military detention, and understandably so.
 Many factors support that characterization, after all: no new detainees have been brought to Guantanamo under this administration; President Obama himself has depicted GTMO as inconsistent with our values and the rule of law (despite the fact that his Justice Department has been defending the legality of the GTMO detention model for seven years and counting); and in recent years we ended U.S.

 An article by Mark Mazzetti and Eric Schmitt in today's New York Times discusses a Pentagon plan for expanding/developing the global basing framework for counterterrorist activities, particularly those involving SOF and "intelligence operatives."
-This should not come as a surprise.
+This should not c

 I'm not certain this adds value, but I've decided to give Storify a shot.
 My first shot at it uses the platform to pull together my posts on the ongoing development of the statutory regime for oversight of kill/capture ops conducted by the military outside of theaters of major ongoing hostilities, along with some accompanying commentary from others and links to news articles and the statute itself.
 Not particularly different from my regular post here at Lawfare a few hours ago, but a different packaging.
 My sense is this will be useful in some contexts much more than others.